 The Concours d'Elegance shall be held on a day separate from any other CORSA competition event, unless the meet is a one-day only event.
 The Concours event schedule shall include the following: participant's meeting, classification, Concours field setup, allotted cleanup time, judging, and dismissal.
-Entrants will be notified in advance of the time, days, and places of all required Concours activities.
+Entrants shall determine and confirm the time, days and places of all required Concours activities.